ramajoballester/Semantic-Segmentation/README.md

 # Semantic-Segmentation

-Semantic Segmentation implementation in Tensorflow for autonomous vehicles
+Semantic Segmentation implementation in Tensorflow for autonomous vehicles based on U-Net architecture and ResNet-34 backbone.

 ## Model training